What Happens If There Is No Will in Alabama?

 Click the image below to view a detailed flowchart showing how Alabama intestate succession determines who inherits an estate.

-These outcomes are governed strictly by Alabama probate law, not personal wishes or informal family agreements.
+These situations are not rare.
+These are issues our lawyers regularly encounter in probate and estate litigation matters.
 As a result, intestate succession cases in Alabama often require careful legal guidance to ensure the estate is properly administered and heirs are correctly identified.

 Why Intestacy Can Lead to Disputes